 Types of kites

 As it was mentioned before, the first kites were made of wood.
 They were called mu yuan and their use was highly practical.
-The first written mention of wooden kites can be found in the writings of Chinese philosopher Mozi (470 BC – 391 BC).
+The first written mention of wooden kites can be found in the writings of the Chinese philosopher Mozi (470 BC – 391 BC).
 He described the way that wooden kites were made and used during the Warring States period.

 Paper kites, so called zhu yuan, were developed much later.
 They appeared during the period of the Han dynasty (25 AD – 220 AD) because in that period paper became less expensive and commonly produced in China.
 Paper kites were used as an emergency sign, call for help.
 During the Second Sino-Japanese War, when Chinese capital Nanking was blocked, citizens of Nanking flown paper kites, asking for help.
 Today, paper kites can be seen in China and citizens appreciate them because they are considered part of Chinese tradition.